Drew Waters Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.30 team ERA that ranks 17th across all MLB pitching staffs.
+- The Marlins' 4.33 team ERA ranks 17th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (64 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs allowed (65 total, 1.1 per game).

-- In his last appearance on Wednesday against the San Diego Padres, the lefty went 5 1/3 innings, allowing one earned run while surrendering two hits.
+- The left-hander last pitched on Thursday against the San Diego Padres, when he tossed 5 1/3 innings, allowing five earned runs while giving up four hits.

-- The 25-year-old has put up an ERA of 4.22, with 9.1 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.